The City of El Paso has provided resources and guidance for our residents.

 The City of El Paso has put together mental health resources during these uncertain times and help those in a mental health crisis.Mental Health Resources

-In the mist of stay home orders and social distancing guidelines, an increase in domestic violence has been reported in the community.
 For anyone affected by abuse and needing support visit the following resources below to get help.

 - Center Against Sexual and Family Violence